6 A Generation of Materialists: Anthropology in the Long Decade of the 1860s

 House, Kendall.
 2014.
 What is an Iroquois Kin Terminology?
 YouTube.

-Using the technical vocabulary developed by social anthropologists in the twentieth century, we can say that the distinctiveness of an Iroquois (or classificatory) kin terminology is that a parent’s parallel siblings are also called mother and father.
+Using the technical vocabulary developed by social anthropologists in the 20th century, we can say that the distinctiveness of an Iroquois (or classificatory) kin terminology is that a parent’s parallel siblings are also called mother and father.
 Parallel siblings are siblings whose gender is the same.
 Thus, father’s brother is a parallel sibling, and so is mother’s sister.
 Accordingly, father’s brothers are also fathers, and mother’s sisters are also mothers.
 This distinction is carried down to the next generation, so that sibling terms are applied to the children of mother’s sisters and father’s brothers.

 In contrast, cross siblings – mother’s brothers and father’s sisters – fall into a different category, and so do their children.